kbosa-risc/mcpf-getting-started/src/python/mcp_use_case_sim2influx/README.md

 A timescale database instance must be available and its access information (url,  etc.) must be entered into the part *database_config* as well as arguments of the function *timescale_df_write* in the yaml configuration file, see [sim2timescale_use_case.yaml](sim2timescale_use_case.yaml).

-Additionally the following the create statement must prior be executed in the database instance:
+Additionally, the following create statement must prior be executed in the database instance:

 ```
 CREATE TABLE simulation_data(